-AUTHORIZATION FOR DIGITALIZATION, STORAGE AND DISSEMINATION IN THE NETWORK OF END-OF-DEGREE PROJECTS, MASTER PROJECTS, DISSERTATIONS OR BACHILLERATO REPORTS
+AUTHORIZATION FOR DIGITALIZATION, STORAGE AND DISSEMINATION IN THE NETWORK OF END-OF-DEGREE PROJECTS, MASTER PROJECTS, DISSERTATIONS OR BACHILLERATO REPORTS that this is an original piece of work, and that he/she holds the status of author, in the sense granted by the Intellectual Property Law.

 1. Declaration of authorship and accreditation thereof.

-The author Mr. /Ms.
+The author Mr. /Ms